 You will be appointed as a PhD student with the standard salary and secondary conditions for PhD students in the Netherlands.
 Your performance will be evaluated after 1 year.
 If the evaluation is positive, the contract will be extended by 3 years.
 The research should result in a PhD thesis.

 The Diagnostic Image Analysis Group (DIAG) is a research division of the Department of Radiology and Nuclear Medicine of the Radboud University Medical Center Nijmegen.
 Nijmegen is the oldest Dutch city with a rich history and one of the liveliest city centers in the Netherlands.
 Radboud University has over 17,000 students.
 Radboud UMC is a leading academic center for medical science, education, and healthcare with over 8,500 staff and 3,000 students.

 The focus of DIAG is the development and validation of novel methods in a broad range of medical imaging applications.
 Research topics include image analysis, image segmentation, machine learning, and the design of decision support systems.
 Application areas include neuro, breast, prostate, lung and retinal imaging and computational pathology.
 Key to the success of the group is close cooperation with clinicians.
-Currently, the group consists of around 40 researchers.
-See our deep learning paper overview to get an idea of our work in this field.
+Currently, the group consists of around 50 researchers.

-We offer excellent research facilities with large data storage facilities, a cluster of 40 high-end GPUs which can be scaled dynamically to include cloud servers, and support from a team of research software engineers, data analysts, and radiologists.
+We offer excellent research facilities with large data storage facilities, a cluster of 100 high-end GPUs which can be scaled dynamically to include cloud servers, and support from a team of research software engineers, data analysts, and clinicians.

 All applications will be processed immediately upon receipt until the position has been filled.